Syriiin/UniCircleTools/README.md

 # UniCircleTools
 Collection of tools for working with osu! related files

-Creating for university project purposes but will likely extent afterwards
+Creating for university project purposes but will likely extend afterwards